|Margarette Ashton, soprano

 John Treherne, harpsichord

-Founded in 1974 by flautist Peter Harrison and harpsichordist John Treherne, Concert Royal celebrated forty years of early music making in 2014.
-Playing period instruments and performing in historically-informed style, Peter, John and 'cellist Rachel Gray recreate the elegant sound worlds of the baroque and classical eras.
+Founded by flautist Peter Harrison and harpsichordist John Treherne, Concert Royal's musicians have given concerts together for over forty years.
+Playing period instruments and performing in historically-informed style, Peter, John, soprano Margarette Ashton and 'cellist Rachel Gray recreate the elegant sound worlds of the baroque and classical eras.

 “It was easy to imagine sitting in the elegant drawing room of a stately home”